KPISTOLAS/EnviromentFireAlarm/README.md

 ## Levels of alert (Algorithm)
 The algorith use data from sensors in order to have a result
 0)  Safe, No risk
-1)  Low Risk, Slightly dry conditions
+1)  Very Low Risk
-2)  Moderate Risk, Possible fire conditions
-3)  High Risk, Fire likely
+2)  Low Risk
+3)  Moderate Risk
+4)  High Risk
-4)  Extreme Danger, Fire detected
+5)  Extreme Danger, Fire detected

 ## List of Equipment